 The simplest orders are buy market orders, sell market orders, buy limit orders, and sell limit orders.
 If you stuck solely to these, though, you’d find yourself with a somewhat restricted trading experience.
 Instead, you can build on top of these to take advantage of market conditions, whether in short-term or long-term setups.

-If the price recovers to that level, then you’ll sell your holdings for $9,990 or better.
-Note, however, that the order is only placed after the stop price is hit.
+However, the order is only placed after the stop price is hit.
 You do still run the risk of the price not recovering, in which case you have no protection if it continues to dip below $9,985, and the order may not be filled.

 One-cancels-the-other (OCO) orders